Go to Life Outlook Entry Page

 Reprogramming Emotions

 Changing one's emotional reactions or behavior has been a topic of discussion a couple times on MoreLife Yahoo and Paul provided the method that has used successfully for himself for many years to reprogram emotions.
 Kitty too used similar techniques with varying degrees of success but since her partnership with Paul has found that his steps below are a better formulation.
-The following has been taken from the comments Paul made in MoreLife Yahoo Message #301.
+The following has been taken from the comments Paul made in MoreLife Yahoo Message #301 and most recently discussed in the thread beginning with MoreLife Yahoo Message #2122.

-1. Any emotion needs to be seen as a habit - a subconscious reaction to some event which assigns some positive or negative emotional value to the event.
+1. Any emotion needs to be seen as a habit - a subconscious reaction to some event, which reaction assigns some positive or negative emotional value to the event.

 2. If you have emotional responses to events which are not consistent with how you actually value the event when it is consciously examined, then this is an unhealthy conflict situation for your mind.
-It is also not very functional in that you cannot rely on your emotional response as a quick indicator of how you should act.
+It is also not very functional in that you cannot rely on your emotional response as a quick indicator of how you should act consistent with the emotion.
+(Being a "quick indicator" is one of the major uses of emotions - I have often thought of them as one of my "tools" of cognition.)

-5. With a bit of work and help, you will soon be able to detect the "bad" emotion earlier and earlier and to focus strongly on it.
+5. With a bit of work and help, you will soon be able to detect the unwanted emotion earlier and earlier and thus to focus strongly on its initiation.

-6. Your conscious focusing should consist of basically "squelching" the emotion!
-Each time it occurs and you catch it happening, review with yourself the reasons why it is an incorrect emotion (ie. inconsistent with your rationally held convictions), and tell yourself very strongly (as with an admonishing parent or conscience) "I must not feel that way".
+6. Your conscious focusing should consist of basically "squelching" the emotion! - ultimately "nipping it in the bud".
+Each time it occurs and you catch it happening, review with yourself the reasons why it is an incorrect emotion (ie why it is inconsistent with your rationally held convictions), and tell yourself very strongly (as done by an admonishing parent or conscience): "I must not feel that way".

 Improving One's Thinking while Increasing Spoken and written Vocabulary for Effective Communication